 It gives you the information you need to make the right decisions to move your store forward.

 What measures you look at in your e-Commerce dashboard depends on the nature of your business.
 But there’s some obvious ones to prioritise.

-You need key financial measures from your profit and loss in the e-Commerce dashboard for example.
-But also measures of the actions that drive them.
-Your digital media that attracts visitors.
-Your CRM activity that drives loyalty.
+You need key financial measures from your profit and loss in the e-Commerce dashboard, for example.
+But also measures of the actions which drive them.
+Your digital media which attracts visitors.
+Your CRM activity which drives loyalty.
 Key operational measures around payments and delivery costs.
 These KPIs help you make marketing decisions and prioritise actions.
 They help you keep your store on track.

 Check out our managing an online store guide for more on how the dashboard fits in with other e-Commerce processes.
 Or get in touch, if you need help setting up and analysing an e-Commerce dashboard.

 Engine warning light : Photo by Sigmund on Unsplash